jitendrasinghiitg/jitendrasinghiitg/README.md

 ## Summary

-Highly skilled software engineer with over 5 years of experience in full-stack development.
-Proficient in JavaScript, Python, and Ruby on Rails.
-Adept at developing scalable web applications and working in agile environments.
-Passionate about coding, problem-solving, and continuous learning.
+Accomplished Machine Learning Engineer with 7+ years of experience in developing and deploying advanced ML models and algorithms.
+Expertise in Python, TensorFlow, PyTorch, scikit-learn, and deep learning techniques.
+Skilled in data analysis, feature engineering, model training, and optimization.

----
+Passionate about leveraging cutting-edge technologies to solve complex problems and drive innovation.

 ## Education